Texas Worker Rights Attorney

 Minimum Wage in Texas

 Texas’ minimum wage remains at the federal level of $7.25 per hour.
 Furthermore, the Texas Minimum Wage Act was enacted by the state.
 This act establishes criteria for the minimum wage for non-exempt employees.
-These employees must be provided with a documented account of earnings that details their compensation and enables for civil law remedies if the Texas Minimum Wage Act is breached.
+These employees must be provided with a documented account of earnings that details their compensation and enables civil law remedies if the Texas Minimum Wage Act is breached.

 Fair Labor Rights